mckoss/lookups/README.md

 Exploration of different dictionary lookup techniques for client-side JavaScript.

-Inspired by two blog posts by John Resig:
+Inspired by several blog posts by John Resig:

 - [Dictionary Lookups in JavaScript]
 - [JavaScript Trie Performance Analysis]
+- [Revised JavaScript Dictionary Search]

 You can try out hosted version of this software at: